amituttam/notes/docs/study/taoup/taoup-ch4-modularity.rst

    maintenance.
 Second, the results are clear and consistent, unmarred by surprises where heuristics fail.

 #.
-Other examples, are *grep* which is a thing wrapper around a formal
+Other examples, are *grep* which is a thin wrapper around a formal
    algebra of regexs. *yacc* is based on LR-1 grammars at its core.

 #.
 The opposite of a formal approach is using heuristics—rules of thumb